Chandrahas21/Compilers/Phase-4/README.md

     ```
 3. **Default input program:**

-   ---> Default input program is input.txt
+   ---> Default input program is input.txt.To run it follow the following command.
     ```bash
     Make run
     ```